INCATools/ontology-access-kit/docs/glossary.rst

     OBO Graphs are designed to be an abstraction that is more suited to data science tasks than :term:`OWL` or :term:`RDF`, and utilizes a different :term:`Ontology Graph Projection` than RDF.

+   Input Selector
+    A syntax that provides a shorthand for selecting an :term:`Adapter` to communicate with an ontology.
+These may be command line based or for a remote endpoint.
+The syntax is typically ``<selector>:<path>`` but if a path is specified, a default adapter will be used.
+See :ref:`selectors`.

    OWL Annotation
     In the context of :term:`OWL`, the term :term:`Annotation` means a piece of metadata that does not have a strict logical interpretation.
 Annotations can be on entities, for example, :term:`Label` annotations, or annotations can be on :term:`Axioms<Axiom>`.